Defining what Maven does is very difficult.

 Naming a project

-How can other projects use our project?
-By using our project groupId and artifactId
+How can other projects benefit from our project?
+Using the groupId

 <groupId>com.in28minutes.learning.maven</groupId>